 - Ongoing representation of a major defense contractor in multiple litigated proceedings before the Armed Services Board of Contract Appeals;

-- Ongoing representation of a global financial institution in a multi-agency investigation concerning the U.S. Treasuries market;
+- Representation of a global financial institution in a multi-agency investigation concerning the U.S. Treasuries market;

-- Ongoing representation of global trading company in connection with alleged North Korean sanctions violations;
+- Representation of global trading company in connection with alleged North Korean sanctions violations;

-- Ongoing representation of multi-national wellness device manufacturer in connection with alleged FDA regulatory non-compliances;
+- Representation of multi-national wellness device manufacturer in connection with alleged FDA regulatory non-compliances;

 - Successfully persuaded DOJ and the SEC not to bring charges against a senior lawyer in connection with a joint FCPA investigation concerning the alleged breach of a deferred prosecution agreement;